Mojo Rawley: Other ventures

 After leaving WWE, Muhtadi and Steven Kaye founded Paragon Talent Group, a talent agency focusing on professional wrestlers.
 Among the clients of Paragon Talent Group include WWE superstars Alexa Bliss, Nia Jax and Blake Monroe, and All Elite Wrestling (AEW) wrestlers Darby Allin and Mercedes Moné.

 Other media

-Rawley made his video game debut as a playable character in WWE 2K17 (as a downloadable character), and has since appeared in WWE 2K18, WWE 2K19, and WWE 2K20.
+Muhtadi, as Mojo Rawley, made his video game debut as a playable character in WWE 2K17 (as a downloadable character), and has since appeared in WWE 2K18, WWE 2K19, and WWE 2K20.
 Following his WWE release, Muhtadi appeared in the G.I.
 Joe prequel film, Snake Eyes.
-Rawley is currently a co-host on TMZ Sports which airs daily on Fox Sports FS1.
-Additionally, Mojo stars on the "God Bless Football" podcast with his partners Chris Gronkowski, K-Funk, Joba Chamberlain, Billy Gil, Mikey A, and Stugotz.
+He is currently a co-host on TMZ Sports which airs daily on Fox Sports FS1, and goes by the on-screen name Mojo Muhtadi.
+Additionally, Muhtadi stars on the "God Bless Football" podcast with his partners Chris Gronkowski, K-Funk, Joba Chamberlain, Billy Gil, Mikey A, and Stugotz.

 Personal life

 Muhtadi is close friends with retired professional football player, Rob Gronkowski.
 In January 2022, Muhtadi revealed he had COVID-19 in 2020 and defined it as a near-fatal experience.

 On February 12, 2022, Muhtadi got engaged to Gracie Tracy.
 The couple were married on October 17, 2022, in Florence, Italy.
-Their daughter, Nova was born on December 6, 2024.
+The couple have a child together.